 Retinoblastoma is a rare cancer that begins in the part of the eye called the retina.
 The retina is a thin layer of nerve tissue that coats the back of the eye and enables the eye to see.
 Most often, retinoblastoma is unilateral, meaning it occurs only in 1 eye.
 However, it may be present in both eyes, called bilateral.
 If retinoblastoma spreads, it can spread to the lymph nodes, bones, or the bone marrow, which is the soft, spongy-like material found inside large bones.
 Rarely, it involves the central nervous system (CNS; brain and spinal cord).

 Children may be born with retinoblastoma, but the disease is rarely diagnosed at birth.
 Most children who begin treatment before the retinoblastoma has spread beyond the eye are cured.
 An important goal of treatment in children with retinoblastoma is preserving vision.

 Looking for More of an Introduction?

 If you would like more of an introduction, explore these related items.
 Please note that these links will take you to other sections on Cancer.Net:

-The next section in this guide is Statistics and it helps explain the number of people who are diagnosed with this disease and general survival rates.
-You may use the menu to choose a different section to read in this guide.
+The next section in this guide is Statistics and it helps explain the number of people who are diagnosed with retinoblastoma and general survival rates.
+Use the menu to choose a different section to read in this guide.